 - If you’re planting in a new, grow bed, plant seedlings rather than seeds.
 Seedlings can start extracts the nutrients right away.

 - To prepare the seedlings for planting, submerge it in a bucket of water mixed with liquid seaweed (4 cups).
 The seedlings had the tendency to be stressed from the transfer process, and the liquid seaweed plant tonic will act as a stress buffer, giving plants the best chance to settle into their new environment.
 Wash the seedling in the solution to wash away any soil from the roots, then plant the seedlings into the net cups and the grow bed.

-- It is important to structure your plantings so that you will not harvest your plants at the same time.
-Plant fast-growing plants alongside slow-growing plants so that when the fast growers so that you keep your grow bed planted all the time.
+- It is important to structure your plantings so you will not harvest your plants at the same time.
+Plant fast-growing plants alongside slow-growing plants so that when the fast growers so you keep your grow bed planted all the time.
 By keeping the bed planted, you ensure that there are always plants to absorb the nutrients from the water.
-If you plan to grow multiples of the same vegetable, stagger their growing period so that you have a staggered harvest.
+If you plan to grow multiples of the same vegetable, stagger their growing period so you have a staggered harvest.